stanford-crfm/levanter/docs/Training-On-Your-Data.md

 ## Data Preprocessing

 Levanter supports both online and offline preprocessing.
 Online preprocessing is done on-the-fly during training.
-With online preprocessing, you don't need to think about preprocessing your data.
+With online preprocessing, you don't need to think about preprocessing your data except to make sure it's in the right format and where you'd like to store the cached preprocessing results.

 Our data loading pipeline will automatically break and concatenate documents into chunks equal to the model's `seq_len` parameter.
 It will also automatically add special tokens to the end of documents.

-We don't yet handle sequence-to-sequence tasks, but we plan to.

 ### Online Preprocessing